anoshenko/rui/README.md

 There is also a global function for animated one-time change of the property value of the child View

-	func SetAnimated(rootView View, viewID, tag string, value any, animation Animation) bool
+	func SetAnimated(rootView View, viewID, tag string, value any, animation AnimationProperty) bool

 A persistent animation runs every time the property value changes.
 To set the constant animation of the transition, use the "transition" property (the Transition constant).
-As a value, this property is assigned rui.Params, where the property name should be the key, and the value should be the Animation interface.
+As a value, this property is assigned rui.Params, where the property name should be the key, and the value should be the AnimationProperty interface.
 For example,

 	view.Set(rui.Transition, rui.Params{